imandra-ai/cme-mdp/README.md

 | length            | 'a list                 |
 | nullValue         | 'a option               |

-Three kinds of "complex" types can then be construced based on the primitive types described above:
+Three kinds of "complex" types can then be constructed based on the primitive types described above:

 - The `composite` type is a sequence (a record) of fields of various types.